 “Henry honey, Regina is dangerous I don’t think it would be a good idea -” There goes Snow sticking up for her again.
 It was kind of nice having a mom around.

 “She isn’t dangerous to me.
 She loves me and she’d never do anything to hurt me ever!
-Didn’t you see when you three broke into her house how she got in front of me to protect me?”
+Didn’t you see when you three broke into her house how she got in front of me to protect me even though she had no idea who it was coming at us?”

 Without another word he stormed off to his room leaving them to stand around staring at each other.
 What the hell just happened here?